lavaorg/telex/plugins/parsers/grok/README.md

 To match a comma decimal point you can use a period in the pattern string.
 See https://golang.org/pkg/time/#Parse for more details.

-Telegraf has many of its own [built-in patterns](/plugins/parsers/grok/influx_patterns.go), as well as support for most of
+Telex has many of its own [built-in patterns](/plugins/parsers/grok/influx_patterns.go), as well as support for most of
 [logstash's builtin patterns](https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns).
 _Golang regular expressions do not support lookahead or lookbehind.